scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-objects-v2.rst

 IsTruncated -> (Boolean)

-  A flag that indicates whether S3 Connector returned all of the results that satisfied the search criteria.
+  A flag that indicates whether Zenko returned all of the results that satisfied the search criteria.

 Contents -> (list)